 - High fat or deep-fried foods

 The low FODMAP diet, a diet low in fermentable carbohydrates used in irritable bowel syndrome, is gaining more attention in the manage of IBD as well.
 Currently there are no studies that support the use of the low FODMAP diet in microscopic colitis specifically.

 However, we have found that reducing FODMAPs that pull extra water into the bowel can often help to reduce incidence and severity of diarrhea.
 A trial of the low FODMAP diet may be appropriate but should be done under dietitian supervision.
-With the help of a registered dietitian, this elimination diet can be tailored personally to your microscopic colitis symptoms to ensure you are only avoiding the necessary foods.
+With the help of a registered dietitian, this elimination diet can be tailored personally to your microscopic colitis symptoms.
+To ensure you are only avoiding the necessary foods.

 If you experience chronic diarrhea, it is important to discuss your symptoms with your family doctor.
 We need to break the stigma around talking about poop – generating conversation is the first step to getting answers!
 Discussing your symptoms with your physician ensures proper testing is done to confirm or rule out microscopic colitis as the cause of your diarrhea.

 Additionally, if you have microscopic colitis, talking to a dietitian will help you to learn if your food choices are impacting your symptoms.
-Work with one of our Calgary-based registered dietitians today.